• Skip to main content

 Top Tips

-- You can add more peanut butter to make the energy balls more soft and gooey.
+• You can add more peanut butter to make the energy balls softer and gooey.

-- Up the nutritional boost by mixing in chia seeds or flax seeds.
-Keep them whole or use them in powdered form.
+• Up the nutritional boost by mixing in chia seeds or flax seeds.
+Keep them whole or use them in powder form.

 Recipe FAQs